IUS-CS/project-grenade-developers/docs/Sprint1.md

   * People learned and adapted quickly to new technologies.
   * We accomplished more than our minimum goal.
-  * Nathanael was a good leader and rounding everyone up
+  * Nathanael was a good leader and rounding everyone up.
-  * Austin was very knowledgable about using Git
+  * Austin was very knowledgable about using Git.
-  * Everyone is very quick to help one another and making sure everyone is on the same page
+  * Everyone is very quick to help one another and making sure everyone is on the same page.

   ### Bad

   * Mettings need to be better planned, so people can eaisily get ahold of one another.
   * Getting Unity and GitHub to work togther was a struggle.
   * Poor communication due to ignorance and other factors.
-  * Pushing and Pulling issues caused many stressful circumstances for the team
+  * Pushing and Pulling issues caused many stressful circumstances for the team.

   ### Actionable Commitments